gbtami/pychess-variants/static/docs/shogi.md

 *Perpetual check* - Repeating check resulting in the same position four times in a row is a loss to the player causing perpetual check.
 In chess, this results in a draw.

 *Repetition* - Similar to the above, repeating the same position (including pieces in hand) results in a draw.

+*Timer* - Shogi uses a byo-yomi timer.
+Once the main clock expires, a player enters byo-yomi.
+If it is set at 30 seconds, then that player will only have 30 seconds to make his move from then for each of his/her moves or else lose the game on time.

 ## Notation